spiegelin/python-threads-vs-processes/README.md

         t.start()
         threads.append(t)

+   # join() is used to wait for threads to finish
+   # if we dont wait, the program might exit early, so we will not see results
+   # results = []
+   # Try and comment out the next 2 lines and see for yourself
     for t in threads:
-        t.join()   # wait for threads to finish, if we dont wait, the program might exit early, so we will not see results
+        t.join()

     end = time.perf_counter()
     print("Time taken: ", end - start)